TOP MALE HEALTH PROBLEMS

 - Skin Cancer

-Two-thirds of melanoma deaths in 2013 were men which are more than twice the rate of women.
-Sixty percent of all melanoma deaths were white men over the age of 50.
+Two-thirds of melanoma deaths in 2013 were men which is more than twice the rate of women.
+Sixty percent of all melanoma deaths were among white men over the age of 50.

 - HIV and AIDS

 Men who are infected with HIV may not realize it, as initial symptoms may mimic a cold or flu.
 As of 2010, men account for 76 percent of people infected with HIV.
 Nen who have sex with men account for most new and existing HIV infections.
 African-American men have the highest rate of new HIV infection among all men.About Our Services